Chest | CT

 Works with CT, MRI, ultrasound, and X-ray reports.

-Pulmonary embolism means imaging showed clot within the pulmonary arteries.
-This is usually treated as a clinically important finding because it can affect blood flow to the lungs and may need urgent medical care.
+A pulmonary embolism means the scan showed imaging showed clot within the pulmonary arteries.
+This is usually treated as a clinically important finding.
+It can affect blood flow to the lungs and may need urgent medical care.
+That still does not establish the cause or urgency by itself.

 Also seen as: pe, lung clot.